aws/karpenter-provider-aws/website/content/en/docs/Reference/_index.md

 <td>
 <em>(Optional)</em>
 <p>TTLSecondsAfterEmpty is the number of seconds the controller will wait
-before attempting to delete a node, measured from when the node is detected to be empty.
+before attempting to terminate a node, measured from when the node is detected to be empty.
 A Node is considered to be empty when it does not have pods scheduled to it, excluding daemonsets.</p>
 <p>Termination due to underutilization is disabled if this field is not set.</p>